mrowaha/CampusConnect.api/ReadMe.md

       - {minio_console_port}:9001
     command: server /data --console-address ":9001"
 ```
+__NOTE__: If you wish to reuse existing minio, you only need to create a `./s3` folder in project dir

 __NOTE__: Your variables in both the docker-compose and application-local properties
 must be similar.